 RUTH OSBORNE ASSOCIATE

 In 1989 Ruth was asked to create a stakeholder newsletter for a community theatre group protesting racial injustice, and with that ‘fell’ – somewhat naturally – into working with organisations to connect more powerfully with the world around them to have greater social impact and bring about change.
 She works with visionary leaders and managers of not for profits and other interesting organisations, helping them to translate their great ideas for social good into implementable reality.
-With a commitment to learning-on-the-go she holds several certificates in relevant specialties including organisational development, not for profit leadership, and coaching and mentoring.
+With a commitment to learning-on-the-go she holds several qualifications in relevant specialties including organisational development, not for profit leadership, and coaching and mentoring.
 She brings three decades of solid generalist NFP knowledge and a pragmatic approach, and works away from herself, assisting others to learn and grow.